pymor/pymor/README.markdown

 Debugging
 ---------

- * You can globally disable caching by having PYMOR_CACHE_DISABLE=1 in the process' environment
+ * You can globally disable caching by having `PYMOR_CACHE_DISABLE=1` in the process' environment

 Tests
 -----

-You'll need mock, nose-cov, nose, nosehtmloutput, nose-progressive and tissue installed to run 'make test'.
+You'll need mock, nose-cov, nose, nosehtmloutput, nose-progressive and tissue installed to run `make test`.
-Having PYMOR_NO_GRIDTESTS=1 in the process' environment disables all, expensive grid testing.
+Having `PYMOR_NO_GRIDTESTS=1` in the process' environment disables all, expensive grid testing.